How To Mature and Create an Effective IAM Framework

 With these assumptions we can model the associated business risk of every entitlement across your organisation by looking at how it is assigned between users.

-We can then construct a risk score to every user which can be used to highlight ares of the business which might require more urgent attention.
+We can then construct a risk score to every user which can be used to highlight areas of the business which might require more urgent attention.

 We do this by: